tju2050633/SystemAnalysis-Design/Assignment2/Assignment2-SharingGarden-翻译.md

 ## 5. List of References

 This section lists some of the references that can be used for further information and guidance on the software requirements specification.
+In addition, this section presents some UML diagram drawing tutorials, including class diagrams, robustness diagrams, and sequence diagrams, that we have used as references.
+With the help of these resources, we have accomplished the analysis and design of the "Sharing Garden" project and created various UML diagrams required throughout the development process.

 - Smith, J. (2019).
 "Introduction to Software Architecture."
 Medium.
 [Online].
 Available: https://medium.com/@johndoe/introduction-to-software-architecture-123456789.
 - Zhang, L. (2021).
 "UML Class Diagrams: A Comprehensive Guide."
 Towards Data Science.
 [Online].
 Available: https://towardsdatascience.com/uml-class-diagrams-a-comprehensive-guide-f27f5923c2c8.